alanszlosek/mercussion/readme.markdown

 	python parser.py --lilypond < MUSICFILE > MUSICFILE.ly

-Output only the specified instruments:

-	python parser.py --musicxml --instruments snare,bass < MUSICFILE > MUSICFILE.xml

-Midi doesn't work natively (I make use of the midicomp project and text-based MIDI files), but when it does:
+Midi doesn't work natively.
+I make use of the midicomp project and text-based MIDI files, so you'll need to use that project for the time being:

 	python parser.py --midi < MUSICFILE > MUSICFILE.midi